This page was recently updated. What do you think about it? Let us know!.

 -

-If the target files are in the root of the bucket, the path to the bucket, formatted as
+If the target files are in the root of the bucket, you will need the path to the bucket, formatted as

 protocol://bucket/